 Cancer journey is a popular term.
 If you have been affected by cancer, it may feel like everything in life is now about the cancer journey.
-Not necessarily so.
-Cancer remains only part of the journey of your life.
+But Cancer remains only part of the journey of your life.

 Whatever our circumstances in life, metaphors can give us clarity, meaning and stability.
 Like many people diagnosed with cancer, I used to look at my life as a cancer journey.
 But at some point the metaphor started to work against me.
 I had outgrown it.
 Might this also happen to you?